Sue Hennessey — Country Director, Borneo

 Kirstey Selva Kumar – Project Coordinator SALY-B, Borneo

-Kirstey is dedicated to the day to day implementation of the project and leads on operational logistics, community sensitisation, recruitment and selection of youth participants in each cluster.
+Kirstey is dedicated to the day-to-day implementation of the Sustainable Alternative Livelihoods for Youth in Borneo programme (SALY-B).
+She concentrates on operational logistics, community sensitisation, recruitment and selection of youth participants in each cluster.
 Kirsty also liaises with and provides support to expert trainers and state department representatives.

 Alicia Mikhaila – Finance Officer, Borneo